 Grade Strand Standard Code Benchmark 3 4.
 History 19.
 Historical Perspectives: Identify diverse points of view and describe how one's frame of reference influences historical perspective.
 3.4.19.1 Identify and describe daily life for people living in ancient times in at least three different parts of the world.
 3 4.
 History 20.
-Historical Sources and Evidence: Investigate a variety of historical sources by: a) analyzing primary and secondary sources, b) identifying perspectives and narratives that are absent from the available sources; and c) interpreting the historical context, intended audience, purpose, and author's point of view of these sources.
-3.4.20.1 Identify what types of historical sources have survived from the ancient world; ask and answer questions about what we can and cannot know about the ancient world based on these sources.
+Historical Sources and Evidence: Investigate a variety of historical sources by: a) analyzing primary and secondary sources, b) identifying perspectives and narratives that are absent from the available sources and c) interpreting the historical context, intended audience, purpose and author's point of view of these sources.
+3.4.20.1 Identify what types of historical sources have survived from the ancient world.
+Ask and answer questions about what we can and cannot know about the ancient world based on these sources.
 3 4.
 History 21.
 Causation and Argumentation: Integrate evidence from multiple historical sources and interpretations into a reasoned argument and/or compelling narrative about the past.
-3.4.21.1 Explain how an invention of the past changed life at that time, including positive, negative and unintended outcomes.
+3.4.21.1 Explain how an invention of the past changed life at that time, as well as positive, negative and unintended outcomes of the invention.
 3 4.
 History 21.
 Causation and Argumentation: Integrate evidence from multiple historical sources and interpretations into a reasoned argument and/or compelling narrative about the past.
-3.4.21.2 Explain how the environment influenced the settlement of ancient peoples in three different regions of the world.
-3 5.
-Ethnic Studies 22.
-Connecting Past and Present: Use historical methods and sources to identify 3.5.22.1 Describe how groups or individuals from ancient times helped shape the world around them, and identify their impact today.
+3.4.21.2 Explain how the environment influenced the movement of ancient peoples in three different regions of the world.

-Grade Strand Standard Code Benchmark and analyze the roots of a contemporary issue and design a plan to address it.
+Grade Strand Standard Code Benchmark 3 4.
+History 22.
+Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue.
+Design a plan to address it.
+3.4.22.1 Describe how groups or individuals from ancient times helped shape the world around them, and identify their impact today.
 3 5.
 Ethnic Studies 24.
-Resistance: Describe how individuals and communities have fought for freedom and liberation against systemic and coordinated exercises of power locally and globally; identify strategies or times that have resulted in lasting change; and organize with others to engage in activities that could further the rights and dignity of all.
-3.5.24.1 Identify how various groups have advocated for self-determination and a more representative media.
+Resistance: Describe how individuals and communities have fought for freedom and liberation against systemic and coordinated exercises of power locally and globally.
+Identify strategies or times that have resulted in lasting change.
+Organize with others to engage in activities that could further the rights and dignity of all.
+3.5.24.1 Identify how various groups have advocated for self- determination and a more representative media.
 4 1.
 Citizenship and Government 1.
 Civic Skills: Apply civic reasoning and demonstrate civic skills for the purpose of informed and engaged lifelong civic participation.
 4.1.1.1 Describe how consensus building is used to identify and respond to a community problem.
 4 1.
 Citizenship and Government 2.
-Democratic Values and Principles: Explain democratic values and principles that guide governments, societies and communities, and analyze the tensions within the United States constitutional government.
+Democratic Values and Principles: Explain democratic values and principles that guide governments, societies and communities.
+Analyze the tensions within the United States constitutional government.
 4.1.2.1 Describe how democratic values including fairness, equality, justice, rule of law, freedom and/or individual rights guide and impact our classroom.